 - Many psychologists consider instinct and emotion similar in that both are automatic.
 For example, fear is both an emotion and an instinct.
 However, while instincts are immediate, irrational, and innate, emotions have the potential to be more rational and part of a complex feedback system linking biology, behavior, and cognition.c

 - While researchers have not found any culture where people spontaneously smile when disgusted or frown when they are happy, they have found some oddities.
-For example, the Japanese have a harder time discerning anger in a face and they tended to mask their facial expression of unpleasant feelings more than did Americans.c
+For example, the Japanese have a harder time discerning anger in a face and they tend to mask their facial expressions of unpleasant feelings more than did Americans.c

 Smiles are the most deceptive facial expression